SEMOSS/documentation/CLI.md

 ![Npx Init Output](images/CLI/NpxInitOutput.png)

-You can also view the app ID by going to the the "App Settings" page of CFG AI:
+You can also view the app ID by going to the the "App Settings" page of SEMOSS:

 ![App Settings](images/CLI/AppSettings.png)